Dehradun: Railway

 Dehradun railway station is the city's largest train station.
-Part of the Northern Railways (NR) zone, railway station was established in year 1899 by the British, it is the last station on the Northern railway line in the area.
+This railway station was constructed in year 1899 by the British and it is terminal station of the Northern Railway Zone in the state.
 The Indian Railway Stations Development Corporation (IRSDC) is working on the redevelopment of existing railway stations to turn them into world-class travel hubs.

 Roads

 Dehradun lies on the National Highway 7, National Highway 307 which connects it to states Punjab, Haryana, Himachal Pradesh, and Uttar Pradesh.
 There are two sets of major roads in Dehradun city, one along NE-SW (Rajpur main road) and the other along with NW-SE (Raipur, Kaulagarh and Chakrata) directions and they, in turn, are connected to another minor road network.
+There is NH 7 road which connects Fazilka to Mana and on the same highway Shimla Bypass road is there too, which connects Dehradun to Shimla via Poanta Sahib and Nahan directly.
 The road density is high in the central part of the city around the bus stand and railway station.

-The Uttarakhand Transport Corporation (UTC), a public sector passenger road transport corporation is a major constituent of the transport system in Uttarakhand operates intracity and intercity bus service.
-There are also private transport operators operating approximately 3000 buses on non-nationalized routes along with a few interstate routes.
-Other modes of travel for local inter-city transportation are public transportation buses, auto rickshaws and cycle rickshaws.
+The Uttarakhand Transport Corporation (UTC), a public sector passenger road transport corporation is a major constituent of the transport system in Uttarakhand, operates intracity and intercity bus service from ISBT Dehradun to Delhi and neighbouring states like Uttar Pradesh, Himachal Pradesh, Punjab, Haryana and Rajasthan.
+The buses for hill stations like Mussoorie, Chamoli, Auli and piligrimage sites like Kedarnath, Badrinath, Rudraprayag are available from Dehradun Hill Bus Stand.
+There are also private transport operators operating approximately 3000 buses on non-nationalised routes along with a few interstate routes.